deya-eldeen/blog/_posts/post/2022-11-16-problem_solving_swift_1_4.md

   - "Algorithms"
 ---

-After reading the very popular book, grokking algorithms,
-Will be blogging about algorithms and data structures… the book is very informative and easy to digest.
+After reading the very popular book, Grokking Algorithms, I decided to blog about algorithms and data structures.
+I find the book is very informative and easy to digest.

 <!--more-->
 {%
  include centered-image.html